xlui/Spring-Boot-Examples/README.md

 ## RabbitMQ

-RabbitMQ is another asynchronous message provider like JMS(ActiveMQ).
+RabbitMQ is another asynchronous message provider just like JMS(ActiveMQ).

 ## Redis

 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
-It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
+It supports data structures such as `strings`, `hashes`, `lists`, `sets`, `sorted sets` with range queries, `bitmaps`, `hyperloglogs` and geospatial indexes with radius queries.

 ## Security